What is a Discord bots?

 And we will have finished the template of our app

-Now we will install the discord.js library in our project.
-Which is indispensable for the operation of our bot so that we will execute the command “npm install discord.js –save” (without any quotes) and press enter to execute the command.
+Now we will active the discord.js library in our project.
+This is indispensable for our bot’s operation so that we will execute the command “npm active discord.js –save” (without any quotes) and press enter to execute the command.

 We wait a few minutes until the library is downloaded (about 20kb) in the folder.
 The final result would be similar to this:

 If we return to the folder, we will find that it is no longer empty, and there are new files:

 Now we will open a new browser tab and select Files> Save As…

 In the drop-down list of “Type:” we will select “All Files (*. *)